 Financial assistance from the government

-The Australian Government will not pay your overseas legal fees or bail.
+In the majority of circumstances, the Australian Government cannot pay your overseas legal fees or bail.
 Irrespective of where you are, Australians are not entitled to receive Medicare benefits while in prison overseas.

 Prisoner Loan Scheme